zhi-g/sublime-ensime/README.md

     * Type-aware go to definition (implemented by `ensime_go_to_definition` command: bind it yourself to your favorite hotkey or uncomment an entry in the provided mousemap to bind to `Ctrl+Click`)

+* Does not compile the project for you.
+Use one of the established build tools (Ant, Maven, SBT, etc) to do that.

 * Implements prototype support for debugging.
 At the moment you can set breakpoints, create launch configurations and step through programs in the debugger.
 This is a very early prototype,